 This post is by Cindy Chen.

-Cindy Chen is a wife, mom (of four: toddler to preteen), and preschool teacher, who lives outside of Atlanta, GA.
-She spends her time cutting crusts off sandwiches, looking for matching shoes, waiting in carpool line, and learning about whatever seems interesting each month.
+Cindy Chen is a wife, mom (of four: preschooler to teen), and preschool teacher, who lives outside of Atlanta, GA.
+She spends her time cutting crusts off sandwiches, looking for matching shoes, waiting in carpool line, and learning about whatever seems interesting each week.
 Her favorite thing is when great theological truths of the Word are applied with grace and invigorate our seemingly insignificant daily moments.

 Jumpstart your mornings with my free workshop and the 3-Minute Morning Kit.